surge-synthesizer/shortcircuit-xt/doc/NextSteps.md

     * Split azure pipeline on mac for x86 and arm to speed up CI
   * Turn on SSE 4.1 correctly and use `mm_hadd_ps` in the generator sum
   * Review and rememdiate all the `// TODO` points I put in the new code either by making them issues or fixing
+  * Promulgate the attachment pattern form ADSR ui to other bits ASAP

 * Multi-Output
   * Where are the mixer and router screens?
 Group or Part?